AndrewFriery/CSCI3308-011-02/README.md

 ### Team Communication

 - We are communication through text message.
 We have created a group text message with everyone in there and may also be doing discord but still undecided.
+We will aim to communicate multiple times a week.